 #5.
 Your Reverse T3 is too High

 If you aren't familiar with Reverse T3 please read this article.

 Reverse T3 = INACTIVE thyroid metabolite that competes with T3 for cellular binding.

 In general, the higher Reverse T3 the more hypothyroid you will feel and the less active thyroid hormone is in your body (unless the Reverse T3 is compensatory due to supraphysiologic levels of free T3).

 Because T4 has the option to turn into T3 or Reverse T3 we need to concern ourselves with what causes the body to preferentially create more reverse T3.

-- Taking thyroid medications containing T4 (Synthroid, Levothyroxine but also NDT like armour thyroid) - This acts as substrate and in the presence of inflammation or other hormone imbalances your body may produce Reverse T3 over T3
+- Taking thyroid medications containing T4 (Synthroid, levothyroxine but also NDT like Armour thyroid) - This acts as a substrate and in the presence of inflammation or other hormone imbalances your body may produce Reverse T3 over T3

 - Inflammation - From conditions like SIBO, Hashimoto's, Food allergies, nutrient deficiencies, medications, etc.